Daniel C. Jackling: The Jackling House

+The Jackling House at Woodside, California, was built for Jackling in 1925, designed in the Spanish Colonial Revival Style by the architect George Washington Smith.

 In 1984, Steve Jobs purchased the 17000 sqft property and lived in it for ten years.
 After that, he rented it out for a time, and in 2000, he stopped maintaining it.
 In 2004, Jobs stirred Woodside preservationist controversy by applying for a permit to tear the historic landmark down to build a smaller house.
 A judge ruled against demolition in early 2006.
 Jobs appealed the decision.
 In April 2007, the California State Supreme Court refused to hear the Jobs appeal, which meant he could not raze the house.
 Nonetheless, Jobs won approval to demolish the Jackling House from the Woodside Town Council on May 13, 2009.